lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 shutdown /r
 ```

 After rebooting it is a bit tricky finding your machine in the list.
-Try typing your machine name `gs336-XXXX` to narrow down the list.
+Try typing your machine name `XXXX` to narrow down the list.
 Click on your machine name and log in.
 Open a console window and type:

 {% include codeHeader.html %}
 ```console